 Transfer of Credits

 Credits earned at an institution accredited by a regional or national accrediting organization recognized by the Council for Higher Education Accreditation (CHEA) may be considered for transfer and applied toward a degree if they are similar in content and rigor to the curriculum at UW-Eau Claire.
 The Admissions Office will prepare a transfer credit evaluation for admitted students.
-Appeal of the evaluation may be made to the Associate Director of Admissions, the Chair of the academic department, the Dean of that College, and if necessary, to the Provost/Vice Chancellor.
+Appeal of the evaluation may be made to the Office of Admissions, the Chair of the academic department, the Dean of that College, and if necessary, to the Provost/Vice Chancellor.
 Students seeking a second baccalaureate degree or additional certifications are not given a transfer credit evaluation for their first degree; they receive specific advising from their academic department.

 Associate of Arts and Sciences degrees from the University of Wisconsin System institutions (including the University of Wisconsin Colleges that meet the 1987 Board of Regents approved minimum requirements) satisfy the breadth of the UW-Eau Claire Liberal Education Core.
 Liberal Arts Associate of Arts and Science degrees from the Wisconsin Technical College System (earned in 2004 or thereafter) and Associate in Arts degrees from the Minnesota Colleges and Universities system (earned in 1994 or thereafter) satisfy the breadth of the UW-Eau Claire Liberal Education Core except for the Design for Diversity (DDIV) requirement within R1.
 Competency requirements, levels of proficiency, and specific courses are still required.
 Because individual baccalaureate degree programs stipulate specific courses, students should be attentive to the requirements of an intended major in planning their course selection prior to transferring.
 In certain fields, credits that were earned more than ten years prior to admission or readmission may be invalid as degree credits.